jeanphilipperuijs/mpat-check/readme.md

 1. This shows the plugin in action.
 When you activate it you get a message at the top of the plugins page.

 ## Changelog ##
+* Added possibilty to detete an option (carefull!)
 * Added MPAT REST javascript rest test